Here are some tips to help you stream media successfully in High Fidelity

 When streaming media into High Fidelity, here's what we recommend checking in order to make the experience smooth.

-- Make sure that the dot that is ‘playing’ the media is not also broadcasting High Fidelity’s audio back into the environment, creating an echo.
-Confirm that you have the correct monitoring/routing by playing audio through the performer’s dot, logging in a second dot and walking up to it and talking to it.
-If it is working, you should not hear yourself echo through the performer’s dot.
+- Make sure any audio source is not also broadcasting High Fidelity’s audio back into the environment, creating an echo.
+If you are playing audio through your dot (the circle representing you in High Fidelity), confirm that you have the correct monitoring/routing by entering High Fidelity on two browser tabs at once--one for the audio source, or performer, and one as an observer.
+On the observer tab, walk up to the audio source and talk to it.
+If all is working as intended, you should not hear yourself echo through the performer’s dot.